Updated November 11, 2020

-To get started on your PPP loan forgiveness application we suggest first filling out the PPP Schedule A (Page 3 of SBA Form 3,508).
+To get started on your PPP loan forgiveness application we suggest starting with the PPP Schedule A (Page 3 of SBA Form 3508).
 The easiest way to fill out the Schedule A is to break it up into three sections, which we’ll cover.

 Important note about this report

 This report runs based on data in OnPay.
 If you did not run payroll with OnPay in 2019, we may not be able to run calculations for both lookback periods.
 If this is the case for you, we recommend consulting an accountant or financial advisor when applying for loan forgiveness.

 - Covered Period, lookback period and FTE comparison